MARTIMM/raku-mongodb-driver/README.md

 Flags

-* _:continue_on_errror_ - If set, the database will not stop processing a bulk insert if one document fails.
+* _:continue_on_errror_ - Do not stop processing a bulk insert if one document fails.

 ### Find documents inside collection